 Myself and Bob Buchanan onboard the USS Bexar troop ship shortly after our arrival in Vietnam.
 Bob was a wonderful friend back then and we still stay in touch.

 Here's Bob Buchanan again.
 Admiral Elmo Zumwalt allowed Navy personnel to grow beards in order to enhance overall morale.
 We had fun seeing what we could grow.

 Bob and I showing off our new beards.
 We were a couple of companies apart in Boot Camp and ended up graduating from the same Radioman "A" School in San Diego together.
 I volunteered for Vietnam and Bob didn't.
 Boy was he upset with his orders.

 Sailor with puppies saved from the ARVN soldiers.
 Anyone know this man?
 I think he was a RAS 13 guy.

 Patrick Denny and Royce Lengele ( T-152-3) interacting with some Vietnamese Marines down in the U Minh Forest region.

 L to R - Tom Brunner, Patrick Denny, Rich "Acid" Aiello and Rich Weisend.

 Sailors with a pet Boa Constrictor.
 The sailor on the right is BM2 Richard Batten (T-132-11).
 We were on operations with us down in the U Minh Forest region.

 Officers brainstorming on a Command and Communications Boat (CCB).
-L to R - ( ? ), Commodore Now (Captain), Commander Walter Deal, Lieutenant Tobolski and ( ? ).
+L to R - ( ? ), Commodore Now (Captain), CDR Walter Deal (COMRIVRON 15), LT Tobolski (COMRIVDIV 152) and ( ? ).